telekom/pubsub-horizon/docs/installation.md

 #### 1.2.1 MongoDB configuration

+First, make sure you have [`mongosh`](https://www.mongodb.com/try/download/shell) installed, which is a shell for MongoDB.
+Alternatively you can also install the [MongoDB Compass GUI](https://www.mongodb.com/try/download/compass) which also comes with a shell but is also super useful for general working with MongoDB.

-First, initialize a new Horizon database collection:
+Then you should be able to initialize a new Horizon database collection:

 init-database.js:
 ```js